yujiosaka/headless-chrome-crawler/README.md

 * Configure concurrency, delay and retry
 * Breadth-first search (BFS) to automatically follow links
-* Pluggable cache such as [Redis](https://redis.io) to skip duplicate requests
+* Pluggable cache storages such as [Redis](https://redis.io) to skip duplicate requests
+* Support [CSV](https://tools.ietf.org/html/rfc4180) and [JSON Lines](http://jsonlines.org) formats for exporting results
 * Pause at the max request and resume at any time
 * Insert [jQuery](https://jquery.com) automatically for scraping
-* Save screenshot for the crawling evidence
+* Save screenshots for the crawling evidence
-* Emulate device and user agent
+* Emulate devices and user agents
 * Priority queue for crawling efficiency
 * Promise support